djygithub/gratuities/README.md

 iOS/Swift Intuit app - "next" branch has the latest minimum requirements.
-Work in progress
+Work in progress.
+Built on a MacBook Pro (15-inch, Mid 2010) macOS Sierra (10.12), Xcode 8.3, IOS 10.3, Swift 3.0
 # Pre-work - *Gratuities*

 **Gratuities** is a tip calculator application for iOS.